tinystacks/opsconsole/README.md

 ops-cli deploy -c DASHBOARD-NAME.yaml
 ```

 That's it!
 Deployments take a few minutes.

-Please note that when deploying a hosted version of the Ops Console, you must enter an access/secret keys.
-Hosted versions cannot use local AWS credential profiles.
+* Please note that when deploying a hosted version of the Ops Console, local AWS profiles in the AWS provider will not work.
+Instead, an access/secret key pair needs to be used.

 # Usage